 You can’t assume people will search for ways to subscribe to your blog, that they’re dying to get more email in their inbox.
 They won’t and they aren’t.
 You have to make it easy.

-- Use a feature box.
-Derek Halpern was one of the first people to popularize the big, fan email signup form on a blog.
+- Use a feature box or popup.
+Derek Halpern was one of the first people to popularize the big email signup form on a blog.
 What he learned in doing this was that one of the best things you can do to get new subscribers is make it super obvious where people can sign up.
-(If you’re on WordPress, be sure you use a theme that has a feature box built in to it.)
+An alternative to this is to have a pop-up form.
+(If you're on WordPress, be sure you use a theme that has a feature box built in to it or get a plugin like Sumo that allows you to easily have pop-ups on your site.)

 - Have multiple signup forms.
-Not only do you want to have a big signup box; you want to make it easy for people to sign up wherever they are on your site.
+Not only do you want to have a big signup box or a pop-up; you want to make it easy for people to sign up wherever they are on your site.
 For example, I include a signup form at the end of each article.
 Some sites include one in the footer or sidebar, as well.
 Wherever people are going, there should be an opportunity to join your list.

 - Leverage social proof.
 You can use a celebrity endorsement or share how many subscribers you have (e.g. “Join over 1000 daily readers!”).
 The idea behind social proof is that people want to be a part of what people are doing.
 But be careful that it doesn't backfire on you (i.e. sharing a small number that prevents people from signing up).